 "—makes for a well-run ranch," Adam broke in, but he grinned at his brothers' affronted outburst and threw up his hands in surrender.
 "Fine.
 Fishing then, if that's how Pa wants it."

-So.
+So there it was.
 A day off.
 Fishing.

 "We'll need that whole sheet of paper to keep track if we go up to this little cove," he promised when they laughed at him.
 "Cutthroat trout as big as a man's arm, swarms of 'em."
-Adam and Joe had agreed on the location just to see the size of their brother's exaggeration.

-Half the morning had passed when they'd run across the tracks just this side of Johnson's Pass.
+Half the morning had passed when they'd run across tracks just this side of Johnson's Pass.
 Hoss had pointed out one set of prints that showed the indentation of a bent nail on one shoe.

 They'd all stared at each other, considering the implications.
 Ten days ago they'd seen those prints, along with the tracks of several other horses, all over that section of the ranch—the same section from which twenty head of prime shorthorn breeding stock had disappeared without a trace.
 The Cartwrights and several of their hands had trailed the rustlers for miles, only to lose them when a heavy rain washed away all trace of the thieves.
 By the time the wet spell ended, they'd counted up another thirty head of vanished cattle, and the rain had been the best accomplice the rustlers could have asked for.